voxel51/fiftyone/docs/source/teams/teams_app.rst

 .. note::

    Did you know?
-You can also use the :ref:`Teams SDK <teams-python-sdk>` to programmatically, create, edit, and delete datasets.
+You can also use the :ref:`Enterprise SDK <teams-python-sdk>` to programmatically, create, edit, and delete datasets.

 .. _teams-dataset-basic-info: